0xdefaceme/whitepaper/README.md

 Note that at this point no information about the vulnerability has been put online yet.
 As the vulnerability report will be encrypted using eth-ecies (public-key cryptography), the contract owner first has to share a public key with the attacker [10].
-This is done by the contract owner calling `pay(uint vulnId, string publicKey) public payable`. `pay` checks (1) if the vulnerability exists (2) if an appropriate bounty was sent and (3) if the sender is the exploitable contract.
+This is done by the contract owner calling `pay(uint256 vulnId, string publicKey) public payable`. `pay` checks (1) if the vulnerability exists (2) if an appropriate bounty was sent and (3) if the sender is the exploitable contract.
 Is this the case, then the vulnerability is